 - Building Magazine Sustainability Award (Runner up), 2007

 Construction on site started in May 2005 and the building was handed over at the end of March 2007 by the principal contractor, BAM Construct UK plc.

 Since the building opened, thousands of visitors from all over the world have come to explore its innovative design and operation.
-And most important of all, the IC has been hugely popular with the universit's students for whom it was designed, with total library visits up by some 50% since it opened.
+Most important of all, the IC has been hugely popular with the University's students for whom it was designed, with total library visits up by some 50% since it opened.

 Firstly, it's important to understand that the IC is primarily about student learning and the resources and study spaces that support it, rather than about the technology or the collections that it houses.

-But whatever the technology, or the format of the collections, the requirement for high quality learning space where students can study in the style that suits them is likely to remain central for campus-based universities well into the future.
-And buildings like the Information Commons are showing the way ahead.
+But whatever the technology, or the format of the collections, the requirement for a high-quality learning space where students can study in the style that suits them is likely to remain central for campus-based universities well into the future.
+Buildings like the Information Commons are showing the way ahead.